 Their HIIT, sculpt, yoga and spin classes gave me life and along with my crazy aerial workouts, whipped my body into the best shape it’s ever been in — a must while doing extremely physically intense wheelchair transfers several times a day.
-I always felt a lot of love from the studio owners here (and my favorite yoga teacher in the Albany area, Sachi), and appreciated so deeply at both Anatomie and Good Karma that everyone was so understanding of my situation and never raised an eyebrow when I ran in late, didn’t show for a class I’d signed up for, or had to take an emergency call in a class.
+I always felt a lot of love from the studio owners here (and my favorite yoga teacher in the Albany area, Sachi), and appreciated so deeply at both Anatomie and Good Karma that everyone was so understanding of my situation and never raised an eyebrow when I ran in late, didn’t show for a class I’d signed up for, or had to take an emergency call in the middle of one.

 I always kept my eye out for new classes and studios, and hit the jackpot with dog yoga down at the Hudson Mohawk Humane Society near our house.
 Be still my heart!
 They do cat yoga regularly as a fundraiser, but I guess the dogs are less cooperative because I’ve never seen it advertised again.
 Glad I caught it while it lasted.